Testing for heavy metals in food packaging

 Companies should periodically test all food packaging that contacts food anywhere along the supply chain for arsenic, cadmium, or lead to identify potential contamination.
 You should investigate levels over 10 parts per million (ppm) for any one of the heavy metals, and stop using any packaging where an ink, adhesive, or other component has a combined heavy metal concentration of more than 100 ppm.

 We recommend that companies use a CPSC-accepted, third-party certified labs that evaluate children’s products for lead consistent with CPSC’s methods CPSC-CF-E1001-08.3 (for metals) and E1002-08.3 (for non-metals).
-While we recognize that packaging is not a children’s product, the CPSC and third-party oversight provide us with greater confidence in the analysis.
-Note that while the testing is focused on lead, the methods provide results for arsenic and cadmium as well.
+While we recognize that packaging is not a children’s product, the CPSC and third-party oversight for children’s products provide us with greater confidence in the analysis in the absence of similar oversight specific to packaging.
+Note that while the testing is focused on lead, the methods cover arsenic and cadmium as well.

-Following these recommendations will help reduce the risk of contaminating both food and the recycling and composting streams.
+Following these recommendations will help reduce the risk of contaminating food as well as the recycling and composting streams.
 It will also help verify compliance with state laws (see the Toxics Packaging Clearinghouse for details).

 Methods to measure heavy metals in food contact materials